AnshuSarkarANX/Line-follower-bot/README.md

 # Line-follower-bot
-A line follower bot is an Arduino based line  robot.
+A line follower bot is an Arduino based  robot.
 It follows a black line on a white surface.